 Mountain Photo Essay Competition

-The 2019 Photo Essay Competition is now open!
+The winner of the 2019 Mountain Photo Essay Competition has been announced!

 The competition's goal is to showcase the best in mountain-themed photo essays – to recognize the best stories told through a series of still images.
 We invite photographers to submit photos to illustrate their mountain related stories whether culture, adventure, wildlife, sport, environment, or natural history.
 The jury is seeking a sequence of images that conveys a compelling story or message – with each image strong enough to stand on its own while conveying a greater narrative when viewed in the photographer’s desired sequence.
 The winning entry will be awarded a $2000 CAD Grand prize and an opportunity to attend the 2019 Banff Centre Mountain Film and Book Festival.

 2019 Photography Essay Winner

 Matagi are traditional hunters living in small villages and settlements in the highlands of northern Honshu, the main island of Japan.
 Its main prey is the Japanese black bear, a subspecies classified as vulnerable and threatened according to the International Union for Conservation of Nature (IUCN).

 - Each essay submitted is to consist of three (3) to five (5) images.

 - We suggest photographers include only those images required to tell their story - unnecessary images may reduce the overall impact of submissions.

 - Please include a short description of the photo essay.